-- 5.9 Revenue income and expenditure covers spending and income associated with the day to day running of services.
-Revenue expenditure charged to the Authority's general fund expenditure is met from the following sources: - · Fees and charges - Government grants including unringfenced grants e.g. Revenue Support Grant - Council Tax and Business Rates - Reserves General Fund Balances and Earmarked Reserves. - 5.10 The Authority's original net revenue budget for 2018/19, inclusive of parish precepts and planned contributions to reserves, was set at £15,670k and the revised revenue budget at £16,851k. - 5.11 As part of the package of self-sufficiency savings needed to ensure the Council remains financially sustainable and delivers a balanced budget in 2018/19 the original and revised budgets for 2018/19 included self-sufficiency savings of £422k. - 5.12 The Authority's 2018/19 revenue budget is funded as follows:
+- 5.11 Revenue income and expenditure covers spending and income associated with the day to day running of services.
+Revenue expenditure charged to the Authority's general fund expenditure is met from the following sources: - Fees and charges - Government grants including unringfenced grants e.g. Revenue Support Grant - Council Tax and Business Rates - Reserves General Fund Balances and Earmarked Reserves. - 5.12 The Authority's original net revenue budget for 2019-20, inclusive of parish precepts and planned contributions to reserves, was set at £15,398k and the revised revenue budget at £17,144k.